msi-ris/Tutorials/rnaseq_lec.md

 information.

 #### Variant Discovery
-RNAseq data can also be used to discover genetic variants such as single nucleotide polymorphisms (SNPs) or short insertions and deletions (indels).
+RNASeq data can also be used to discover genetic variants such as single nucleotide polymorphisms (SNPs) or short insertions and deletions (indels).
 This is mostly useful in systems that have a reference transcriptome but not a reference genome.
 It may also be of interest if you would like to enrich the